Special offer

 What autonomy in the workplace entails

-Having an autonomous work culture is giving employees ownership of their position and the tasks it entails.
-It is an approach based on the understanding that everyone is different and as such works differently.
-Employers who adopt this culture are focussed on the results.
+Having an autonomous work culture gives employees ownership of their position and the tasks it entails.
+It is an approach based on the understanding that everyone is different and, as such, works differently.
+Employers who adopt this culture are focused on the results.
 If the work is delivered to the expected standards, they are satisfied with their staff.

 Examples of job autonomy